-The following table summarizes our contractual obligations at December 31, 2013 and the effect such obligations are expected to have on our liquidity and cash flow in future periods:
+The following table summarizes our contractual obligations at December 31, 2012 and the effect such obligations are expected to have on our liquidity and cash flow in future periods:

-Payments Due By Period
+Ра yments Due By P eriod

-· Less Than 1- 3- More Than

-Total 1 Year 3 Years 5 Years 5 years
+Total Less Than 1 Year 1- 3 Years 3- 5 Years More Than 5 years

-(in thousands)
+(in thousands) •

-Operating lease commitments(1) \$ 64 \$ 64 \$ - \$ - \$
+Operating lease commitments(1) \$ 75 \$ 75 \$ - \$ - \$ -

-Total(2) (3) \$ 64 \$ 64 \$ - \$ - \$
+Total(2) (3) \$ 75 \$ 75 \$ - \$ - \$

-(1) We lease office space in Cambridge, Massachusetts under an operating lease agreement that initially expired on July 31, 2013, but was amended in 2013 to extend the lease through January 31, 2014, with an opportunity to extend for up to two six-month periods.
+- (1) We lease office space in Cambridge, Massachusetts under an operating lease agreement that initially expired on July 31, 2013, but was amended in 2013 to extend the lease through January 31, 2014, with an opportunity to extend for up to two six-month periods.
 We have extended the lease pursuant to the terms of the first extension option, under which the lease expires on July 31, 2014 and is cancellable upon 30 days' notice.

-(2) We have acquired exclusive rights to develop patented compounds and related know-how under licensing agreements for beloranib with two third parties.
+The additional minimum lease payments relating to the amended lease agreement were \$28,000 in 2013 and \$9,000 in 2014.
+The additional minimum lease payments relating to the six-month extension are \$55,000 in 2014. - (2) We have acquired exclusive rights to develop patented compounds and related know-how under licensing agreements for beloranib with two third parties.
 The licensing rights obligate us to make payments to the licensors for license fees, milestones, license maintenance fees and royalties.
 We are also responsible for patent prosecution costs.
-We are obligated to make future milestone payments under these agreements of up to \$19.0 million upon achieving certain precommercialization milestones, such as clinical trials and government approvals, and up to \$12.5 million upon achieving certain product commercialization milestones.
-In addition, under one of the license agreements, we are obligated to pay up to \$1.3 million with respect to each subsequent licensed product, if any, that is a new chemical entity.
+As of December 31, 2012, we were obligated to make a payment of \$0.2 million due to the achievement of a milestone in 2012, and accordingly, we recorded an accrued expense of \$0.2 million as of December 31, 2012.
+We are obligated to make additional milestone payments under these agreements of up to \$19.0 million upon achieving certain pre-commercialization milestones, such as clinical trials and government approvals, and up to \$13.8 million upon achieving certain product commercialization milestones.
 We reasonably anticipate that we may be required to pay \$6.7 million of milestone payments in 2014, provided various development milestones are achieved.
-Amounts related to contingent milestone payments are not considered contractual obligations as they are contingent on the successful achievement of certain milestones.
-These milestones may not be achieved.
-Because the achievement of these milestones has not occurred as of December 31, 2013, no liabilities for such contingencies have been recorded in our consolidated financial statements.
+Amounts related to contingent milestones may not be achieved.
+Because the achievement of these milestones has not occurred as of December 31, 2012 or September 30, 2013, no liabilities for such contingencies have been recorded in our consolidated financial statements.
 In addition, we will owe single-digit royalties on sales of commercial products developed using these licensed technologies, if any.
 We are obligated to pay to the licensors a percentage of fees received if and when we sublicense the technologies.
-As of December 31, 2013, we have not yet developed a commercial product using the licensed technologies and we have not entered into any sublicense agreements for the technologies.

-(3) We enter into contracts in the normal course of business with CROs for clinical trials, pre-clinical research studies and testing, manufacturing and other services and products for operating purposes.
-These contracts generally provide for termination upon notice, and therefore we believe that our non-cancelable obligations under these agreements are not material.
+As of September 30, 2013, we have not yet developed a commercial product using the licensed technologies and we have not entered into any sublicense agreements for the technologies. - (3) We enter into contracts in the normal course of business with CROs for clinical trials, pre-clinical research studies and testing, manufacturing and other services and products for operating purposes.
+These contracts generally provide for termination upon notice, and therefore we believe that our noncancelable obligations under these agreements are not material.